 - Students are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason.
 If a student has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the School Office.
-Where there are known medical appointments, parents must notify the school in advance. - Students are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headmaster) to attend a school visit, an off-site scheduled lesson, or a sporting fixture. - Students in the Upper Sixth are permitted to have their lunchbreak off-site.
-Students must sign out and sign back in using the Inventry System in Main Reception.
-Students must be back on site prior to the afternoon registration period.
-Failure to sign in and out will result in this privilege being removed.
+Where there are known medical appointments, parents must notify the school in advance. - Students are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headmasterteacher) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.